 Parents of our participating student-athletes are very important 'partners.'

-This page is intended as a resource for "tennis parents," to help them to help their children learn about the sport.
-Below is information about many tennis related subjects; for example, where to find tournaments, how to request need-based-scholarships and travel gas stipends to tournaments, and how to explore opportunities to donate, or receive, “gently used” equipment, clothes, or shoes for a child.
-Links to the complete rules of tennis and instructional videos are provided, as well as links to sites where current USTA Louisiana state rankings and NJTL National Student-Athlete Competition standings can be located.
+This page is intended as a resource for new "tennis parents," to help them to help their children learn about the sport.
+Below is information about many tennis related subjects; for example, where to find tournaments, how A's & Aces Tournament Training Team players can request need-based-scholarships and travel gas stipends to tournaments, and how to explore opportunities to donate or receive, “gently used” equipment, clothes, or shoes for a child.
+Links to the complete Rules of Tennis and instructional videos are also provided, as well as links to sites where current USTA Louisiana state rankings and NJTL National Student-Athlete Competition standings can be located.

 After piloting by several USTA sections across the country, USTA Southern adopted Youth Progression Pathway System for play that began on January 1, 2017.
 Click here for detailed info about how children ages 7-10 yr earn virtual stars and trophies in order to progress from Orange 2, to Orange 1 to the final level, Green level 1.
 Completion of this Pathway will earn eligibility to enter 12 & U tournaments prior to age 11.
 Click here for the Southern Tennis Association Frequently Asked Questions and Answers.